This page provides answers to common questions regarding the Inventory Performance Index (IPI).

 Sell-through rate = 120/80 = 1.5

-An IPI score is available only for sellers with a Professional selling plan, inventory at a fulfilment centre and recent account activity.
+An IPI score is available only if you have a Professional selling plan, inventory at a fulfilment centre and recent account activity.
 If you are new to FBA or have not been active in the past 13 weeks, you may not have an IPI score until more data becomes available.
+If you only use FBA for Multi-Channel Fulfilment and do not sell in the Amazon store, you also may not have an IPI score.